Welcome to EV Community Central

 EV adoption in Arizona

-The chart above shows EV ownership for the past five years broken down by EV car model or type.
-Type was used when model was unavailable and categories are: plug-in hybrid electric vehicles (Other PHEV) and battery-only electric vehicles (Other BEV).
+The chart above shows EV ownership for the past five years broken down by EV car manufacturer.
 The registration data displayed is for the entire state of Arizona and provided by the Electric Power Research Institute as obtained from IHS Markit .